When They Leave the Nest . . .

 Most conduct issues here are minor — excessive noise, visitation violations in the residence halls, underage possession of alcohol, property damage, etc. Others are more serious, such as alcohol intoxication, harassment, physical violence, illegal drugs, or sexual assault.
 These are not common, but we are equipped to handle them if they arise.

 We also hold students accountable for incidents in the greater Fredericksburg community.
 Students are encouraged to be “good neighbors” when away from campus, to represent UMW positively at all times, and to understand that arrests have consequences both off and on campus.

 All conduct violations become part of a student’s educational record while he or she remains at UMW, and usually for three years after.
 Only suspensions and expulsions appear on the transcript, however.
 Students are encouraged to remember law schools and potential employers often check applicants’ conduct records.
-More information about our judicial record retention policy can be found here.
+More information about our student conduct record retention policy can be found here.